HTCicek/stockfolio_ttp/README.md

 - Money
   - Library to safely parse and work with currency

+### Symbol Service

+Built using Sinatra.
+Pulls up-to-date symbol data from ftp.nasdaqtrader.com in order to provide a list of "real" tickers for a first-wave front-end validation.
+There is another validation on the backend layer when actually purchasing, but this allows for a better user experience.

 ## User Stories

 - [ ] As a user, I want to create a new account with my name, email, and password so that I can buy and trade stocks.
-  - [ ] Default the user's cash account balance to \$5_000.00 USD
+  - [x] Default the user's cash account balance to \$5_000.00 USD
-  - [ ] A user can only register once with any given email.
+  - [x] A user can only register once with any given email.
 - [ ] As a user, I want to authenticate via email and password so that I can access my account.
 - [ ] As a user, I want to buy shares of stock at its curent price by specifying its ticker symbol and the number of shares so that I can invest.
   - [ ] A user can only buy whole number quantities of shares.